cvc5/ethos/user_manual.md

 ## Oracles

-The Ethos supports a command, `declare-oracle-fun`, which associates the semantics of a function with an external binary.
+Ethos supports a command, `declare-oracle-fun`, which associates the semantics of a function with an external binary.
 We reference to such functions as _oracle functions_.
 The syntax and semantics of such functions are described in this [paper](https://homepage.divms.uiowa.edu/~ajreynol/vmcai22a.pdf).

-In particular, the Ethos supports the command:
+In particular, Ethos supports the command:

 ```smt
 (declare-oracle-fun <symbol> (<type>*) <type> <symbol>)